hazelcast/hazelcast-platform-training/Lab1.md

  ![Setup done](/images/setup-5.png)

-3. Open a terminal window, navigate to the Haelcast Platform directory, then use `sh management-center/bin/start.sh` to launch Management Center.
+3. Open a terminal window, navigate to the Hazelcast Platform directory, then use `sh management-center/bin/start.sh` to launch Management Center.

 4. In your browser, open [localhost:8080](http://localhost:8080).